 With a crystalline, incisive tone, innate flexibility, and a seamless legato, Caitlin’s voice is ideal for Baroque music which she loves to perform, having sung the role of Handel’s Armida in Opera McGill’s historically-informed production of his Rinaldo, serving as soloist in Handel’s Ode to St. Cecilia’s Day with Seattle’s Queen City Musicians, Handel’s Birthday Ode for Queen Anne with Voci Virili Men’s Consort, and Vivaldi’s Gloria with the Chattanooga Bach Choir and Orchestra.

-As a vocal pedagogue, Caitlin has served on the voice faculty of Covenant College and Chattanooga State Community College.
+As a vocal pedagogue, Caitlin has served on the voice faculties of Covenant College and Chattanooga State Community College.
+Caitlin was recently selected as a voice intern for the prestigious 2021 NATS Intern Program, a 10-day forum which pairs experienced and master teachers with talented early-career voice teachers.
+She attended New England Conservatory’s Acoustic Vocal Pedagogy and Teaching Technology Workshop in 2020 as a Lee University Young Alumni Grant Winner and was certified in all three levels at Shenandoah University’s Contemporary Commercial Music Vocal Pedagogy Institute in 2019.
 As the 2020 Distinguished Graduate Voice Student Award Winner, Caitlin is currently pursuing a Doctorate of Arts in voice performance with a secondary in pedagogy at the University of Northern Colorado with Dr. Melissa Malde where she teaches diction courses and voice lessons.
 Caitlin received a Master of Music in opera performance at the Schulich School of Music, McGill University, and a Bachelor of Music and Bachelor of Music Education at Lee University.
-She was certified in all three levels at Shenandoah University’s CCM Vocal Pedagogy Institute in 2019 and attended New England Conservatory’s Acoustic Vocal Pedagogy and Teaching Technology Workshop in 2020 as a Lee University Young Alumni Grant Winner.
 She is a dynamic advocate for arts outreach having served with such organizations as The Glimmerglass Festival, L'Opéra de Montréal, Opera Tennessee, and the Tennessee Chamber Chorus.
 Caitlin is a current member of NATS.